lucprincen/lucidian-tides/Sessions/2 - Session 2.md

 On the way to Nicodranas, Mal and Doloris work together on the scroll to try and decipher.
 They start to understand that it's both a calendar and a map, depicting the stars and passage of a moon.
 Pointing to a location where the sky is at a certain point in a certain time.
 Vial has something to do with it, but not sure what yet.
 Some divination magic, appears not to be for drinking.

 Rayna asks Bartholomew for a room to do some gardening.
-Bartholomew suggests the room where we keep the cannon balls and black powder, but T'hau isn't too keen on letting a fire genasi with a flammable gecko on their should near the barrels.
+Bartholomew suggests the room where we keep the cannon balls and black powder, but T'hau isn't too keen on letting a fire genasi with a flammable gecko on their should near the powder room.

 Thau's dream:
 - they're sinking